realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 - Dangerous payloads
 - Script injection attempts
 - Known abusive patterns
-- Invalid or suspicious metadata
+- Invalid or suspicious embedded data

 These checks are lightweight and occur before deep sanitization.

 ---

-## 5. Source‑Specific Rules
+## 5. Metadata Stripping

-Different ingestion sources have different validation requirements:
+Before forwarding content to the Sanitizer, the Ingest module removes:

-- **User submissions**: strictest validation
+- Identity‑related metadata
-- **Crawlers**: structural consistency checks
+- Transport metadata
-- **Partner feeds**: schema validation and signature checks (if provided)
+- Behavioral metadata
-- **Mirror nodes**: duplicate detection and timestamp validation
+- Device or environment identifiers

-- **Opportunistic sources**: minimal validation due to unreliable structure
+Only minimal, non‑sensitive metadata required for processing may be retained (e.g., timestamp, source type).

-Source‑specific rules ensure appropriate handling of diverse inputs.
+No identifying information is preserved.

 ---